Explore 19th Century Irish census records for free at Findmypast

 - Missing Friends records.
 The people sought include emigrants, missing relatives, eloping daughters, wife/child deserters, women who abandoned a child, missing beneficiaries of wills, suspected bigamists, etc. Stage 1 of the index is online (spread over 3 pages, with about 8,000 names yet to be added).

 - Yorkshire Collection.
 The largest online collection of Yorkshire records!
-I've had great success with this, and millions more records (including images of original parish records) were added in 2016.
+I've had great success with this, and millions more records (including images of original parish records) have been added in recent years.
 Search each record set separately.
 Highlight/copy the results list, paste it into a spreadsheet, study the results, then view any images that may be relevant.
 Look at the transcription too, because it usually has the source citation.

 - British Nationals overseas.
 There are separate indexes for births, marriages and deaths (including deaths at sea).
 While researching my British ancestors and their siblings, I was surprised to find births and marriages in China and Canada.

-- Society of Australian Genealogists manuscript collection.
-Family papers, unpublished research notes, pedigrees, photographs, certificates etc from Australia and overseas.
-Searchable catalogue with over 55,000 files and still growing!
+- Society of Australian Genealogists 'Manuscript and Image Collection'.
+Family papers, unpublished research notes, pedigrees, photographs, certificates etc from Australia and overseas, with a searchable catalogue.
 Without this I would never have traced my WEBSTER family in London.

 - Postems on FreeBMD.
 This shows how you can use Postems on free civil registration indexes for England and Wales to get extra details or contact distant relatives.